How will your methods protect our company’s bottom line, credit rating and credibility with federal agencies, investors, stakeholders and the public?

 “What should our disclosures include to ensure the best possible terms when seeking financing?
 How do we maximize our performance when reporting to U.N.
 SDGs and other programs?
 What information, if omitted, could lead to unintended penalties in the marketplace?”
 Hire someone who can thoroughly answer these questions for you.

 What protocols are your tools based in?
 What are the data sources?
 How often are they updated?
 What internal company information do we need to gather and what is the best way to present it?

 Your organization’s assets and carbon footprint are unique.
 This means that great care must be taken to include all relevant data and to gather that data in a way that is in accordance with the requirements of the frameworks you report to.
 Claims that are questionable because supporting data is lacking or improperly sourced can lead to regulatory troubles, lost contracts, and damaged credibility.
-Your consultant should be using globally-accepted methods for determining your carbon audit boundaries.
-(Pssst!
-That’s ISO 14001.)
+Your consultant should be using globally-accepted and transparent methods for determining your carbon audit boundaries.

 How do you we improve our Scope 3 (supply chain) performance?
 Can you help us validate and develop Environmental Product Declarations (EPD)?

-First, as an organization that hires vendors, and secondly, as a vendor to other organizations.
-Companies are quickly becoming incentivized to hire other companies that improve their ESG scores because that improvement travels up the value chain.
+Your organization has an incentive to hire other companies that improve their ESG scores because that improvement travels up and down the value chain.
 An organization cannot claim Net Zero Emissions without a carbon neutral supply chain.
 This is a globally-accepted ISO definition.
-Companies that ignore ESG improvement and reporting will drag their clients down with regard to materially significant performance metrics and will lose those contracts.
+Companies that ignore ESG improvement and reporting will drag their clients down with regard to materially significant performance metrics and will lose contracts.
 The consultant you hire should understand how ESG improvement comes full-circle.